tazreiterJakob/KnowledgeNoodle/README.md

 ### Commits
 - frequent commits
 - one topic/change per commit
-- messages start with lower-case, no period
+- commit-messages start with lower-case, no period at the end